Back to blog

 Think about what worked, and what didn’t with your old photos.
 If you had the chance to take that photograph again, what would you do differently?

 What do you like about them?
 What do you dislike?
 What would you change?
 Do you understand how they produced a certain effect?
-No?
-Then learn!
+If not, learn the technique.
 Even better, reach out to them on social media (if possible) and ask questions.

 Get into the habit of looking at the light, even when you don’t have a camera to hand.
 Reflections, sunbeams, shadows; artificial or natural.
 Look at how it interacts with its surroundings.
 Understand it and internalize it.